exceljava/jinx-com4j/README.md

 mvn package
 ```

-And then add the output folder from the examples project to your jinx.ini file.
+And then add the jars from the examples project target folder to your jinx.ini file.

 ```ini
 [JAVA]